Our initial estimates for start up costs are shown in the graph below.

 There are limited grants available now, but applications will be made.
 Grant funders require evidence of strong community support.

-We have applied to the Community Shares Booster Programme, funded by Co-operatives UK and Power To Change.
-Our Expression of Interest has been accepted and we have now applied for a Development Grant.
+We will apply to the Community Shares Booster Programme, funded by Co-operatives UK.
+Our Expression of Interest has been accepted and we will now apply for a Development Grant.
 If this is successful we will apply for match funding.

 We are also exploring opportunities for Corporate Sponsors.